Laboratory of Chemical Ecology and Behavior

 Welcome

-Welcome to the Dweck lab in the Department of Entomology at the Connecticut Agricultural Experiment Station (CAES), where we explore the fascinating world of insect chemosensory systems and their adaptations.
-Our lab aims to uncover the mechanisms underlying chemosensory adaptations, using the global fruit pest Drosophila suzukii (commonly known as the Spotted Wing Drosophila, SWD) as a model.
+Welcome to the Dweck lab in the Department of Entomology at the Connecticut Agricultural Experiment Station (CAES).
+Our lab aims to uncover the mechanisms underlying chemosensory adaptations, using the global fruit pest Drosophila suzukii (commonly known as Spotted Wing Drosophila, SWD) as a model.
 Ultimately, this work will lead to the development of cutting-edge chemical and molecular strategies to enhance the detection and management of this serious pest.

 Techniques